MARKETProtocol/docs/source/includes/_tutorials-order.md

 ```

 The `Market` class provide methods for getting the current collection of white listed MARKET Protocol Smart Contract
-addresses and well as meta data bout those deployed contracts.
+addresses and well as meta data about those deployed contracts.
 It is also important to note, that there is
 an off chain API that can provide this information to users who need higher level functionality such as queries.

 ## Collateral